-- whispering or gossiping campaigns - 'picking on', taunting, teasing, or ostracising a colleague - shouting at or humiliating a colleague - berating a colleague in public - aggressive or excessive unjustified criticism of a colleague, or setting them up to fail - undermining a colleague's ability to carry out or take credit for their work - e.g. overloading them with menial tasks, taking their work away from them, or stealing or copying their work - intentionally blocking a colleague's promotion, training or other career opportunities
+- whispering or gossiping campaigns; - "picking on", taunting, teasing, or ostracising a colleague; - shouting at or humiliating a colleague, or berating them in public; - aggressive or excessive unjustified criticism of a colleague, or setting them up to fail; - undermining a colleague's ability to carry out or take credit for their work - e.g. overloading them with menial tasks, taking their work away from them, or stealing or copying their work; - intentionally blocking a colleague's promotion, training or other career opportunities.